ChrisPasda/crispyclean/Excel-Datenbank_Vergleich/README.md

 README

-Script zum Vergleich von den beiden Excel-Tabellen
+Script to compare two excel-tables

-Excel-Tabellen aus Datenschutzgründen nicht enthalten
+excel-tables are not included

-Zum Starten ausführen von : python MDM.py
+start with: python MDM.py